-Licorice is emollient, demulcent and nutritive.
-These actions support healthy mucous membranes and enhance their function, including those that secrete cervical mucous.
-Cervical mucous is necessary for the sperm to reach the egg.
+Licorice is emollient, demulcent, and nutritive.
+These actions support healthy mucous membranes and enhance their function, including those that secrete cervical mucus.
+Cervical mucus is necessary for the sperm to reach the egg.

-These actions that licorice rt. has, also supports healthy digestion by lubricating and the digestive tract and enhancing digestion overall.
-We know digestion is the foundation for health, licorice rt. helps to support that.
-Licorice rt. has been used traditionally for hundreds of years and is the considered to be the most prescribed herb of all time.
-It has been extremely effective in healing ulcers, irritable bowel syndrome, Crohn’s disease, gastritis and colic.
+These actions that licorice rt. has also support healthy digestion by lubricating and the digestive tract and enhancing digestion overall.
+We know digestion is the foundation for health; licorice rt. helps to support that.
+Licorice rt. has been used traditionally for hundreds of years and is considered to be the most prescribed herb of all time.
+It has been extremely effective in healing ulcers, irritable bowel syndrome, Crohn’s disease, gastritis, and colic.

 Licorice rt. and Hypertension: What’s All the Hype?

 How much is too much?
-Well licorice induced hyperaldosteremia has been reported after people have eaten excessive amounts of candies made with real licorice extract, or chewing tobacco with licorice extract, or have drank 4+ cups of licorice decoction (strong tea made by boiling the roots) per day, over a few days.
+Well licorice-induced hyperaldosteronism has been reported after people have eaten excessive amounts of candies made with real licorice extract, or chewing tobacco with licorice extract, or have drank 4+ cups of licorice decoction (strong tea made by boiling the roots) per day, over a few days.
 An herbalist or naturopath would never suggest a person take Licorice rt. this way.

 Traditional Suggested Usage